moss-lab/ScanFold3/README.md

 run.sh will load necessary modules, compile fold.cpp, and run the binary (has no email set currently)
 ### compiling manually
 1. ensure boost is installed
--on linux, sudo apt-get install libboost-all-dev
+on linux, sudo apt-get install libboost-all-dev
--on pronto, module load boost
+on pronto, module load boost
 2. Compile on linux with g++ 11.4.0+
--on linux, sudo apt-get install g++
+on linux, sudo apt-get install g++
--on pronto, module load gcc
+on pronto, module load gcc
 3. Run this command:
--g++ fold.cpp -o fold
+g++ fold.cpp -o fold